skroutz/analytics.js/README.md

 |- analytics.min.js
 ```

----
+## Watch and rebuild changes

-## Development
+In development you don't have to constantly run the build command for

-For development, you may just run:
+any change you perform in the sources.
+You may just run:

 ```bash
 $ grunt